-Notice that, the functions in Eqs.~\eqref{eq:PUHerHTL} and \eqref{eq:PUantiHerHTL} only depend on $T$ and the external momentum, while any in-vacuum mass scale has been neglected in accordance to the high-temperature expansion.
-We now insert these expressions into Eq.~\ref{eq:Sigma^mu} and then into the functions $\Omega_{F/f}$ and $\Gamma_{F/f}$ in Eqs.~\eqref{eq:OmegaF}-\eqref{eq:Gammaf}, leading to the HTL-limit of the spectral densities from Eqs.~\eqref{eq:SFresummed} and \eqref{eq:Sfresummed}.
+Note that the functions in Eqs.~\eqref{eq:PUHerHTL} and \eqref{eq:PUantiHerHTL} only depend on $T$ and the external momentum, while any in-vacuum mass scale has been neglected in accordance with the high-temperature expansion.
+We now insert these expressions into Eq.~\eqref{eq:Sigma^mu} and then into the functions $\Omega_{F/f}$ and $\Gamma_{F/f}$ in Eqs.~\eqref{eq:OmegaF}-\eqref{eq:Gammaf}, leading to the HTL-limit of the spectral densities from Eqs.~\eqref{eq:SFresummed} and \eqref{eq:Sfresummed}.

 The thermal widths $\Gamma_{F/f}^{\mathrm{HTL}}$, directly proportional to $\mc{U}^{\mc{A}}_\mathrm{HTL}$, are non-zero only for spacelike momenta $k^2<0$.
 In this kinematic regime, we recover the so-called \emph{continuum}.
-Analogously to 1PI-resummed spectral densities, the continuum describes Landau damping, with ``off-shell'' states exchanged with the plasma (notice that a particle picture cannot be established without a properly-defined dispersion relation).
+Analogously to 1PI-resummed spectral densities, the continuum describes Landau damping, with ``off-shell'' states exchanged with the plasma (notice that a particle picture cannot be established without a properly defined dispersion relation).
 However, the HTL continuum parts are less suppressed at large momenta because they do not capture an exponential suppression as soon as $k\gtrsim T$ as we quantify for the $u \cdot S^{\mc{A}}$ component in the right panel of Fig.~\ref{fig:Resummed_Fermion}.
 We refer to Appendix~\ref{sec:AppD} for more details about the analytical structure of the HTL continuum.